jackhaydock/TSoC_Homebrew/README.md

 You should then be able to see "The Sea of Cyranos" in source filters and see things with the "TSoC" label.

-*NOTE: you will need to repeat this everytime I update this*
+*NOTE: you will need to repeat this everytime I update this, I recomend deleting the old version before importing again as sometimes it bugs out and you'll get duplicate items*